googleapis/google-cloud-python/language/README.rst

     $ # OR
     $ pip install --upgrade google-cloud-natural-language

- Fore more information on setting up your Python development environment, such as installing ``pip`` and on your system, please refer to `Python Development Environment Setup Guide`_ for Google Cloud Platform.
+For more information on setting up your Python development environment, such as installing ``pip`` and on your system, please refer to `Python Development Environment Setup Guide`_ for Google Cloud Platform.

 .. _Python Development Environment Setup Guide: https://cloud.google.com/python/setup